-Before you take out a commercial funeral plan, decide if you really want one.
-There are other ways to convey your wishes and it is good to prepare a document to help those who have to deal with arrangements when you're gone.
-We have produced a 'When I Die' checklist that we hope will help prompt you.
+Before you take out a commercial funeral plan decide if you really want one.
+There are other ways to convey your wishes and plan ahead.

-If you have a funeral plan remember to notify the provider of any changes and give them the Register Number that we issue.
+If you have a funeral plan and have pre-purchased a plot with us remember to notify the provider of any changes and give them the Register Number that we issue.

 It is not unusual to want to arrange and pay for as much as possible in advance, so that your family can participate in a service without having to worry about details.